getsentry/sentry-docs/src/collections/_documentation/platforms/node/pluggable-integrations.md

 _Import name: `Sentry.Integrations.Dedupe`_

 This integration deduplicates certain events.
 It can be helpful if you are receiving many duplicate errors.
-Be aware that we will only comapre stack traces and fingerprints.
+Be aware that we will only compare stack traces and fingerprints.

 ### Debug